An Excerpt: Apistli

 “Huin,” she said.
 “You're here for Másatl then?
 You've heard rumors that we can bring the dead back to us, I'm sure.
 As you know, as a member of the Faithful, The Order of the Divine Mandate teaches that only the Keeper of the Living and the Dead can do that.
 And she hasn't done so in a thousand years.”

-“I was told,” Apistli paused to reflect on his choice of words, “that the Order of Endless Water are not followers of the four gods.
-That you deny their existence.”
+“From what I hear,” Apistli paused to reflect on his choice of words, “I hear you all are not followers of the four gods.
+That you’re out there saying they ain’t even real.”

 “You are half right,” said Huin.
 “We are not followers.
 But we also don't necessarily deny the existence of the four gods.
 We simply do not care whether or not they exist.
 We've shed our need for them.”
 She allowed this statement — this unfathomable heresy for which others had been hanged — its due space before continuing.
 “You look surprised, Apistli.
 And yet, you've just said yourself that we're all made of earth.
 Didn't you?
 There is no difference in the basic essential material between organisms.
 Bird, beetle, god, and man are all made of earth and water.
 Even our memories, our thoughts, our feelings.
 All made of material borrowed from the collective.”